 In addition to its large national presence, Travelers is also a good option for destination weddings because it offers 24/7/365 claims service, so it doesn’t matter what time zone you’re in if something goes wrong.
 Plus, there’s no deductible if you end up having to file a claim.
 Travelers also offers travel insurance for policyholders that want to insure for out-of-pocket costs when they book their trip.

-Wedding insurance from Travelers starts at $160 and covers lost or damaged wedding attire, lost rings, calls to duty, damaged gifts, liquor liability, and additional expenses if one of your vendors cancels and you have to book a last-minute replacement.
+Wedding insurance from Travelers starts at $160 and can cover lost or damaged wedding attire, lost rings, calls to duty, damaged gifts, liquor liability, and additional expenses if one of your vendors cancels and you have to book a last-minute replacement.

 Best Underwriting Speed: WedSafe